Kannur Deluxe: Plot

 Jayasree runs away from her home to avoid marrying an old man.
 In Thiruvananthapuram she is harassed by some city wastrels and seeks refuge in K.B.
 Pillai's house.
 Pillai, a businessman, takes pity on her and appoints her in his office.
-His son Venugopal takes a liking for her.
+His son Venugopal takes a liking to her.

 Pillai sends Jayasree to Kozhikode with two bundles of currency notes worth Rs.
-25,000 rupees to be paid to his partners KBS Nair and Abdul Kader as part of the profit share.
+25,000 rupees to be paid to his partners KBS Nair and Abdul Kader as part of their share of the business profit.
 One of the bundles comprised counterfeit currency notes.
 She is instructed to hand over the money to Abdul Kader at the Kozhikode bus stand.
 Jayasree travels by Kannur Deluxe.

 On the way, she finds that the bag containing the money is replaced by a similar bag.
 When alerted, the conductor finds one passenger missing.
 He immediately takes the driver's seat, reverses, changes the destination board to Thiruvananthapuram and speeds in that direction.

 Gopalakrishnan, who had stolen Jayasree's bag, gets into the bus without knowing that it is the same bus from where he had alighted and is arrested by the police at Kayamkulam.
 The police find the fake currency, but cleverly hands over the entire money to Jayasree.

 A mentally challenged Namboodiri and his escort Chandu get into the bus from Kayamkulam.
 The bus reaches Kozhikode.
 But Abdul Kader does not come to collect the money.
 Jayasree goes to KBS Nair's office.
 On the way she is attacked by Dineshan who has been sent by Nair to track her.
 Namboodiri and Chandu come to her rescue.
 K.B.
 Pillai reaches Nair's office at Kozhikode.
 The police also reach the office to arrest Jayasree.

 And now for the climax.
 Namboodiri and Chandu reveal their true identities.
 They are police officers deputed to investigate cases related to fake currency and Jayasree is an officer from the Central Intelligence Department.
 KBS Nair, K.B.
 Pillai and Abdul Kader are arrested.